-Found at the northwest of North Caicos, the lonely 2 miles (3.2 kilometres) long Sandy Point Beach is an interesting place to explore.
+Found at the northwest of North Caicos, the lonely 2-mile (3.2 km) long Sandy Point Beach is an interesting place to explore.
 Some sections of this beach is rocky, yet decent sections can be found.
 Overall, Whitby Beach, Hollywood Beach and Pumpkin Bluff Beach tend to offer better swimming conditions.
 The beach is located near the Sandy Point settlement and the Sandy Point Marina.

 The eastern portion of Sandy Point Beach features a unique landscape, with groves of the small-in-stature thatch palm on top of semi-lithified dune cliff.

 The north-western side of Sandy Point Beach is adjacent to the channel that separates North Caicos from Parrot Cay (Parrot Cay Channel), and the northern end of this waterway has gradually filled in over the last few years.
 Today, the shallows in the area offer an incredible landscape, with sandbars and turquoise-hued channels.

 It’s quite easy to access this beautiful coastal area.
 Simply continue west a short distance on the main road past Sandy Point Marina (the ferry dock), and you’ll get to the beach.

 Parrot Cay Channel has been filling in with sand over the last decade, and it’s now impassable for most vessels to transit from the channel to the northern bay.
 As the passenger ferries now land at Belfield Landing, it’s unknown if and when the channel will be dredged.

 The Providenciales–North Caicos Ferry no longer arrives at Sandy Point Marina.
 It now arrives at Bellefield Landing.